Instability of Turing patterns in reaction-diffusion-ODE systems: Introduction

 \section{Introduction}

+In this paper we focus on diffusion-driven instability (DDI) in systems of equations consisting of a single reaction-diffusion equation coupled with an ordinary differential equation system.
+Such systems are important for systems biology applications; they arise for example in modeling of interactions between processes in cells and diffusing growth factors, such as in refs. \cite{Hock,Klika,MC03,MCK06, MCK08,Pham,USOO}.
+In some cases they can be obtained as homogenization limits of models describing coupling of cell-localized processes with cell-to-cell communication via diffusion in a cell assembly \cite{MCP,MC12}.
+Other examples are discussed e.g. in refs. \cite{CTY06, E74, MCNT13, MS09, WSW13} and in the references therein.
+A detailed discussion of the DDI phenomena in the three-component systems with some diffusion coefficients equal to zero is found in the recent work \cite{Sakamoto12}.

-{\it Diffusion-driven instability} (DDI), called also {\it Turing-type instability}, is a phenomenon in mathematical biology, which has been often used to explain {\it de novo} pattern formation.
-Let us recall that DDI is a bifurcation that arises in a reaction-diffusion system, when there exists a spatially homogeneous solution, which is asymptotically stable with respect to spatially homogeneous perturbations, but unstable to spatially heterogeneous perturbations.
-Models with DDI describe then a process of a destabilization of stationary spatially homogeneous steady states and evolution of spatially heterogeneous structures towards spatially heterogeneous steady states.
-The ideas on DDI have inspired development of a vast number of mathematical models since the seminal paper of Turing \cite{Turing}, providing some explanations on symmetry breaking and {\it de novo} pattern formation during development, explaining shape of animal coat markings, and predicting oscillating chemical reactions, see {\it e.g.} \cite{MurrayII} and references therein.
+{\it Diffusion-driven instability}, also called the {\it Turing instability}, is a mechanism of {\it de novo} pattern formation, which has been often used to explain self-organization observed in nature.
+DDI is a bifurcation that arises in a reaction-diffusion system, when there exists a spatially homogeneous stationary solution which is asymptotically stable with respect to spatially homogeneous perturbations but unstable to spatially heterogeneous perturbations.
+Models with DDI describe a process of a destabilization of stationary spatially homogeneous steady states and evolution of the system towards spatially heterogeneous steady states.
+DDI has inspired a vast number of mathematical models since the seminal paper of Turing \cite{Turing}, providing explanations of symmetry breaking and {\it de novo} pattern formation, shapes of animal coat markings, and oscillating chemical reactions.
+We refer the reader to the monographs by Murray \cite{MurrayI, MurrayII} and to the review article \cite{kanako} for references on DDI in the two component reaction-diffusion systems and to the paper \cite{SMM} in the several component systems.